"We set challenges, you set the rules."

 Founder Kevin Gannaway-Pitts, says: “Our group is very unique.
 We aim to get people running non-stop for 30 minutes.
 Some run, others walk.
 We also coach people on how to breathe and make sure that one of the goals is not just to run and breathe, but to talk as well.
 Some of our running buddies have formed such good relationships that they’ve gone on holiday together.
 In other cases, I’ve provided bereavement counselling.”

-In his day job, Kevin works for Gloucestershire’s Clinical Commissioning Group (CCG) and on the Patient Participation Group (PPG) for Aspen Medical Practice in Gloucester.
+In his day job, Kevin works for NHS Gloucestershire and on the Patient Participation Group (PPG) for Aspen Medical Practice in Gloucester.
 He launched Health and Hustle among a few colleagues who wanted to support each other’s efforts to get fit.
 Today, it has 700 people on the books.